Giftbit/lightrail-client-java/README.md

 existingGiftCard.unfreeze();
 ```

+Note that freezing and unfreezing a card is a special transaction and the corresponding transaction object will be returned by the corresponding method calls.

+#### Gift Card Attributes

+There are two sets of methods for reading a gift card attributes: the getter methods prefixed with `get` will read a local copy of the attribute if available.
+The `retrieve` methods make a call to the API and ensure that the most updated value for the attribute is returned.
+For example `getState()` will return the `state` of the card (i.e. whether it is active, frozen, etc.) according to the local copy, while `retrieveState()` will make a call to the API and ensure an up-to-date value is returned.
+These methods will enable you flexibly to budget your API calls.

 ### Customer Accounts

 Customer Accounts are values attached to a customer and are commonly used for customer rewards and account credit programs.
 For further explanation of this concept check out the [Lightrail API documentation](https://www.lightrail.com/docs/).